Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-If you're hiking with wide feet, you know what I mean when I talk about smiling feet!
+If you're hiking with wide feet, you know what I mean when I say happy feet are important.

 So let's get to it!